 Under Armour Women’s HeatGear Capris. $30.
 We wrote above about how the capri-style pants are popular with many female buyers.
 We also know that Under Armour is one of the most popular compression brands on the market today.
 That combination, along with the HeatGear lineup which is popular in everything from shorts to shirts, gives us one of the best all-around buys for women.

 The HeatGear Capri pants are a ¾ pant, extending down to about the midpoint of the calf or just above for most sizes.
 The HeatGear fabric, which is found in many other UA garments, does a great job of feeling lightweight while also wicking away moisture.
 We have found the HeatGear fabric to have a good 4-way stretch, and the flatlock seams are reliably comfortable.
 A slightly higher waistband than many other brands is appealing to many women, and they tend to be comfortable in all situations.
+Over the years, Nike’s Dri-Fit fabric has proven to keep moisture away from the skin.
 Overall, at about $30, these are an excellent overall value and top our value list.

 Tommie Copper Women’s Bhakti Capri Pants. $70.
 We swear that we were not intentionally trying to review only Capri pants – they just tended to test out better.
 The Tommie Copper Bhakti pants are a great pair of pants for athletes and those serious about their fitness.
 They are true compression pants – a little tighter than the Pro Core or HeatGear, and therefore they more purely provide the benefits of compression that many are looking for.
 While these might be a little tight for the typical yoga class, they are near the top of the class when it comes to things like running and post-workout recovery.